shawn-zhangxiang/MLFFE_ViT/README.md

 # MLFFEViT
-Code for Face Tampering Detection Network Based on Discrete Wavelet Transform and Vision Transformer
+Code for Face Tampering Detection Network Based on Discrete Wavelet Transform and Vision Transformer.
 ## 1.Project Name and Introduction
 We propose a deep fake face detection network based on discrete wavelet transform and the vision transformer for enhancing the face tampering detection performance.